Skip to main content

 If a parent folder of a folder has been configured the gear icon will be gray instead.

-Name - Default 1 panel, Default multipanel
+Name - Default, single panel, multipanel

 Changing the document name